 Not only are small investments in poor neighborhoods the lowest risk, highest returning way for a community to build wealth, they are also the best way to lift people out of poverty without displacing them from their neighborhood.
-This case study from Lafayette, LA shows why.
+This case study from Lafayette, Louisiana, shows why.

-Detroit is a glimpse of what’s at the end of the road for nearly every American city and town, unless they can change their present course.
+Detroit is a glimpse of what’s at the end of the road for nearly every American city and town, unless they change their present course.